Did I miss something?

 We here in the Midwest are always late to the party.
 We don’t start wearing the new trends until they have already waned in popularity on the Coasts.
 When we ask our Big City friends, What is that app you’re using?
 They give us the stink eye and explain it in elementary language.
 Clearly telling us by their body language that we are out of touch with what’s going on in the world.

-I’m not going to bet the farm on it.
-But I do want to understand what cryptocurrency is.
+I want to understand what cryptocurrency is.
 How you invest in it.
 How you exchange coins.
 What are tokens?
 What are ICOs?
 How do you store coins?
 What are the storage options?
 How do you keep your coins safe from cyber thieves?
 What pushback to expect from the institutions that will defend traditional currencies in a fight to the death.

-The only people I have found to give answers (with any meat on the bone) are nerdy tech people who don’t speak Midwestern language.
+The only people I have found to give comprehensive answers are nerdy tech people who don’t speak Midwestern language.
 It’s like having to learn a whole new dialect of English.
-I am YouTubing, Podcasting, Blogging and googling in order to uncover the answers to these questions.
+I am YouTubing, podcasting, blogging and Googling in order to uncover the answers to these questions.

 I have learned quite a bit so far, but not from one sole source.
 I have had to piece many bits of information together.